costajob/app-servers/README.md

 ### Crystal HTTP
 I used Crystal HTTP server standard library.
 Crystal uses green threads called "fibers", that runs on a single process (thus allowing concurrency, but not parallelism).
-According to the core team multi-threads support is something that will be added to the language before releasing version 1.0.
+According to the core team multi-threads support will be added to the language before reaching production phase.

 ##### Bootstrap
 ```